‘Game Of Thrones’ Season 7: Top 7 Questions About Jon Snow And His Parents

 Ned worked to put Stannis Baratheon on the Iron Throne instead, all the while knowing that no member of House Baratheon is the rightful claimant to the Iron Throne.
 In fact, it is highly likely Ned had been raising the true heir the entire time, his very own nephew: Jon Snow.

-Season 7 Question #3: Why did Ned want to deny his own nephew, his birthright?
+Season 7 Question #3: Why did Ned want to deny his own nephew his birthright?

 In Game of Thrones Season 1, Ned’s treatment of Jon does not mirror that of a man who wholeheartedly loved the son of his beloved sister.
 Ned protected Jon from getting killed by Robert, and not much else.
 In Season 1, he does not bother trying to prevent Jon from joining the Night’s Watch.
 Nor does he open any alternative doors to his nephew.

-By encouraging Jon to “take the black,” Ned does make one thing certain, Jon cannot claim the throne.
-According to the Night’s Watch oath, Jon cannot claim his birthright, if he is a member.
+By encouraging Jon to “take the black,” Ned does make one thing certain: Jon cannot claim the throne.
+According to the Night’s Watch oath, Jon cannot claim his birthright if he is a member.
 By swearing his fealty to the Watch, Ned knows his nephew cannot pursue his birthright.
 Is that what Ned wanted, or had no choice to prevent?

 Season 7 Question #4: Did Ned not think Jon was worthy of the Iron Throne?

 Assuming that Jon is the rightful heir to the Iron Throne, Ned knew this, and said nothing, all the while supporting the Baratheons’ false claim to the Iron Throne.
 When Ned leaves Jon at the Wall, he has no reason to believe Jon is unworthy of his birthright.
-So why does he support the Baratheons, instead?
+So why does he support the Baratheons instead?

 Season 7 Question #5: Did Ned know the circumstances of Jon’s birth?

-In Game of Thrones‘ Season 6 finale, a young Ned is introduced to baby Jon Snow, presumably as the son of his sister Lyanna.
+In Game of Thrones‘ Season 6 finale, a young Ned is introduced to baby Jon Snow, presumably as the son of his sister, Lyanna.
 Lyanna whispers something to Ned before she dies, and none of it seems to clarify the circumstances surrounding Jon’s conception.
-If Lyanna somehow communicated that Jon is the product of a consensual love affair outside of marriage, or the product of a rape, Jon is still illegitimate.
+If Lyanna somehow communicated that Jon is the product of a consensual love affair outside of marriage or the product of a rape, Jon is still illegitimate.

 If she whispered she had secretly entered into a plural marriage, which the Targaryens had historically practiced and legally recognized, Jon is a legitimate son of House Targaryen, and the rightful heir to the Iron Throne.
 Given that Ned worked so diligently to keep the truth surrounding Jon Snow’s parentage a secret, an obvious question surfaces.
 Was Ned covering up a truth that bares no real consequence?
 Did Lyanna confirm Jon’s illegitimacy?